History of IU Surgery

 Indiana University School of Medicine

-At the present time, the Department of Surgery at Indiana University spreads over five hospitals in downtown Indianapolis and two hospitals located just outside the beltway to the north and west.
-Four are within walking distance on one campus and the fifth hospital is connected by a monorail that takes ten minutes to travel back and forth.
+At the present time, the Department of Surgery at Indiana University spreads over five hospitals in downtown Indianapolis and three hospitals located just outside the beltway to the northeast and west.
+Four are within walking distance on one campus and the fifth hospital is connected by monorail that takes ten minutes to travel back and forth.
 These hospitals provide a tremendously broad range of patients and opportunities to care for and learn from.
-The five downtown hospitals are Riley Children's Hospital at IU Health, IU Health University Hospital, and IU Health Methodist Hospital, under the auspices of the IU Health System, the Richard L. Roudebush Veteran's Administration Hospital, and Wishard Memorial Hospital.
-The two beltway hospitals are IU Health North Hospital and IU Health West Hospital.
-The Mel and Bren Simon Cancer Center, adjacent to the IU Health University Hospital opened in the fall of 2008.
+The five downtown hospitals are Riley Children’s Hospital at IU Health, IU Health University Hospital, and IU Health Methodist Hospital all under the auspices of the IU Health System, the Richard L. Roudebush Veteran’s Administration Hospital and the new Eskenazi Health Hospital.
+The three beltway hospitals are IU Health North Hospital, IU Health Saxony Hospital and IU Health West Hospital.
+The Melvin and Bren Simon Cancer Center, adjacent to the IU Health University Hospital opened in the fall of 2008.

 The Department of Surgery at IU is committed to developing excellent surgical clinicians, incorporating the skills, knowledge, and competencies essential for providing a high standard of care to the citizens of Indiana.
 The Department is committed to advancing surgical scientists and their research.
-Further, in our training we aim to instill the leadership qualities that will empower our graduates to function exceptionally in all practice settings.
+Further, in our training, we aim to instill the leadership qualities that will empower our graduates to function exceptionally in all practice settings.
 The Department of Surgery consists of six Divisions.
-These include: General Surgery, Pediatric Surgery, Plastic Surgery, Transplantation Surgery, Cardiovascular Surgery, and Peripheral Vascular Surgery.
+These include: General Surgery, Pediatric Surgery, Plastic Surgery, Transplantation Surgery, Cardiovascular Surgery and Peripheral Vascular Surgery.
 Over the last several years, a number of faculty have been recruited with a goal to develop innovative programs including premier specialty surgical programs and basic research funding.
 The Department and its Divisions have made tremendous gains in clinical excellence, research productivity, and in our educational programs.
 Over the past several years, research funding from the NIH has increased seven fold within the Department.
-David Feliciano, M.D. leads the division of General Surgery, which has expertise with trauma and critical care.
-Dr. David Canal leads general surgery resident education and continues to explore and study innovative ways to continually challenge our residents to perform at the highest level.
-Within general surgery, Linda Han, M.D. leads the Breast Care and Research Program and Gerardo Gomez, M.D. leads Trauma and Critical Care.
-Fred Rescorla, M.D. provides the leadership of the Division of Pediatric Surgery that leads the state in the care of infants and children.
-As director of the Transplantation Division, Joseph Tector, M.D. has recruited faculty and increased the number of transplants performed.
-In 2008, more than 425 solid organ transplants were performed at University Hospital, including liver, kidney, pancreas, and multivisceral transplants.
+Don Selzer, M.D. leads the Division of General Surgery, which has expertise with trauma and critical care.
+Jennifer Choi, M.D. leads General Surgery Resident Education program and continues to explore and study innovative ways to continually challenge our residents to perform at the highest level.
+Within general surgery, Gerardo Gomez, M.D. leads Trauma and Critical Care at Eskenazi.
+Stephanie Savage, M.D. leads the Acute Care Surgery program at IU Health Methodist.
+Frederick Rescorla, M.D. provides the leadership of the Division of Pediatric Surgery that leads the state in the care of infants and children.
+As Director of the Transplantation Division, Jonathan Fridell, M.D. has increased the number of transplant performed including liver, kidney, pancreas, and multivisceral transplant.
 The heart and lung transplant programs are coordinated at IU Health Methodist Hospital.
 Rajiv Sood, M.D. leads the Division of Plastic Surgery.
-The only certified Burn Center in the state is at Wishard Hospital under the direction of Rajiv Sood, M.D.
-Michael Dalsing, M.D. heads the division of Peripheral Vascular Surgery.
-He and his colleagues are exploring endovascular therapy for their patients.
-Mark Turrentine, M.D. leads the Cardiovascular Division with his focus on pediatric congenital abnormalities.
-The Department of Surgery is now composed of more than 100 faculty members, 63 clinical residents and 18 pursuing further specialized training here at I.U.
+The only certified Burn Center in the state is at Eskenazi Health Hospital under the direction of Rajiv Sood, M.D.
+Michael Dalsing, M.D. heads the Division of Vascular Surgery.
+He and his colleagues are exploring endovascular therapy for their patient.
+Mark Turrentine, M.D. leads the Cardiovascular Division with its focus on pediatric congenital abnormalities.
+The Department of Surgery is now composed of more than 120 faculty members and 100 residents and fellows pursuing further specialized training here at IU.
 The campus is growing and building for the future.
-The new ten story Critical Care Tower at Riley Hospital that includes new operating rooms and 60 patient beds is now open and fully functioning.
-Construction is well underway of the “new” Wishard Hospital to be named Eskenazi Health and is scheduled to open on December 9, 2013.
+The new ten story Critical Care Tower at Riley Children’s Hospital that includes new operating rooms and 60 patient beds is now open and fully functioning.
 The future for Indiana University School of Medicine and the Department of Surgery remains bright.